-Protocol Scope: These protocols include the recommended timing for updating deemed savings values, especially for those technologies in which significant energy efficiency improvements occur on a periodic basis, such as lighting.
+Protocol Scope: These protocols include the recommended timing for updating deemed savings values, especially for technologies in which significant energy efficiency improvements occur periodically, such as lighting.
 These protocols also provide sources to consider when reviewing and modifying deemed savings, based on the findings from the literature review.